stephenlacy/EasyCap/documentation/usage.md

 -------------------

-Please [install](installation.md) the tools before trying to use it.
+Please [install](installation.md) the tools before using them.

 * **somagic-init**.
 Load the firmware and will try to connect to the easycap device
 * **somagic-capture**.
 Record video, output the raw stream in stdout
 * **somagic-audio-capture**.
 Record audio, output the raw stream in stdout
 * **somagic-both**.
 Record video and audio, output the video in stdout and the audio in stderr